Michelangelo's David

 Hydrochloric acid was used to restore and clean it in 1843, a decision that is now viewed as catastrophic for its conservation.
 Today, conservationists are aware that acid is bad for marble.
 Thus, they are using extremely delicate tools and extremely sensitive brushes while keeping their hands off the marble.

-Since specialised cleaning is required every few months to maintain the 519-year-old monument.
-Specialist in restoration, Eleonora Pucci, works inside Florence's Accademia gallery, meticulously tending to the Italian icon.
+Specialised cleaning is required every few months to maintain the 519-year-old monument.
+Restoration specialist, Eleonora Pucci, works inside Florence's Accademia gallery, meticulously tending to the Italian icon.

 She uses a variety of tools, including sensitive textiles, a hoover and fine brushes, to eliminate dust and debris so the marble maintains its brilliant sheen and doesn't become grey.